gourmandos/Voron/WIP.md

 ---

-- DB / Sherpa or Vextrudort
+- DB / Sherpa micro or Vextrudort or Sherpa Crew Mini
 - RKE

 >Note the rk-rearmount with the little 'hook' that holds the Z chain away from the ribbon, only for v2.4